halfminami/visual-sorting-algorithm-canvas/README.md

-# make sorting visual
+# make sorting visual (`canvas`)
 This visualizes sorting algorithms like many other examples found when googling gif of sorts.
 This uses `canvas`.
 It can record video on browser. (not yet)

 # how to add sort